umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 ![Therm Readout Panel](gbt_client_adc_readout_readchannel.png)

 1. Configure settings as follows - PC: UMDlab, GBT ID: 0, SCA ID: 0, Version: 2
-	- For now, set address to "Read Channel" and line to 24 then 25.
+	- For now, set address to "Read Channel" and line to 24, then 25, then 0.
 Clicking read on the right updates the "Data out" field.
-	- Line 24 should be around 0.5 and line 25 should be around 0.833
+	- Line 24 should be around 0.83 and line 25 should be around 0.5
+	- Line 0 should be around 0.53
 	- If you're getting an error, try clicking "Activate Channel" then try again

 2. When looking in slot JD10